-Review: In this article, Moz does an excelent job of explaining what proper off-page SEO is and why it’s so vital for securing top rankings in the major search engines.
-For search engines to know that your website is the most authoritative and therefore, the best optinos for search results, you need to have proper off-page SEO set up.
+Review: In this article, Moz does an excellent job of explaining what proper off-page SEO is and why it’s so vital for securing top rankings in the major search engines.
+For search engines to know that your website is the most authoritative and therefore, the best options for search results, you need to have proper off-page seo set up.
 This includes thinks like links, citations, social media, et.

-Off-page SEO is the act of optimizing your brand’s online and offline footprint through the use of content, relationships, and links to create an optimal experience for prospects and search engine crawl bots.
+Off-page SEO is the act of optimizing your brand’s online and offline footprint through the use of the content, relationships, and links to create an optimal experience for prospects and search engine crawl bots.
 It typically leads to gradual increases in positive brand mentions, search rankings, traffic to your site, and conversions.
+Contact us to learn more about local seo phoenix

 Sounds fairly straightforward, right?